 - Annual Passive Income: ~$1,699.20

-VICI Properties is the largest experiential REIT in the United States.
-In May 2026, the company officially closed its $1.2 billion sale-leaseback deal with Golden Entertainment, adding seven Las Vegas-area properties and bringing its total portfolio to over 100 experiential assets.
-The portfolio maintains 100% occupancy under triple-net leases with a weighted average lease term of 40 years.
+VICI Properties is the largest experiential REIT in the United States, with a portfolio built almost entirely on triple-net leases and a 40-year weighted average lease term.
+In May 2026, the company officially closed its approximately $1.2 billion sale-leaseback deal with Golden Entertainment, adding seven Las Vegas-area properties and pushing its total portfolio past 100 experiential assets.
+The portfolio maintains 100% occupancy, a stability that stems directly from the structure of its long-term lease agreements.

 Combined, these three positions generate $4,685.92 in annual passive income on an $80,001 total investment.